 Almost everyone expected interest rates to rise when S&P downgraded US long-term debt.
 In a predictably irrational market response, long-term interest rates fell.
-While this downward trend may eventually reverse itself, now would be a great time to dig out all your mortgage loan paperwork and consider refinancing.
+While this downward trend may eventually reverse itself, now would be a great time to dig out all your mortgage loan paperwork with your favorite FHA reverse mortgage calculator, and consider refinancing.

 Start with finding out what your current interest rate is on your mortgage loans.
 Let’s assume you currently have a mortgage with a balance of $200,000, with principal and interest (P&I) payments of $1264 at an interest rate of 6.5%.